Lsfr271/WIP-intc16_t/README.md

 but if you want, you can use it.

 ## How to get started if you are interested?
 1- Download [intc.hpp](https://github.com/Lsfr271/WIP-intc16_t/blob/main/src/intc.hpp).
-Or copy the file contents into a file in your workspace.
+Or copy the file contents into a file in your workspace.\n
 2- Include it in a .cpp file.
 I cannot show you how because your workspace structure can be different.
 But heres how I include it.